HONDURAS BIRDING FOR CONSERVATION TOUR 2016

 3-d: All team members DO NOT need to remain together for the entire period.
 Team members may leave and re-join the team at any time under the following stipulations:

-- Teams must be comprised of at least 8 people in the field at all times.
+- Teams must be comprised of at least 8 team members (plus tour leader and guide) in the field at all times.

-- It is not necessary for each team's leader must see a bird in order for it to count.
+- Each team’s leader must see a bird in order for it to count.

 - Any team members leaving the team for reasons of health or fatigue may rejoin the team during the period without penalizing the team.
 None of the species they observed while on leave can count towards the team’s final totals.